Okta

 Okta is an enterprise-grade identity management service built for the cloud, and it integrates with both cloud and on-premises applications.

-This guide explains two ways to forward Okta logs to Logz.io: via Event Hooks or a legacy Docker-based solution.
+This guide explains how to forward Okta logs to Logz.io: via Event Hooks.

 Okta Event Hook Integration